MacLemon/CongressChecklist/README.md

 ### Documents
-- Train/plane tickets (including verification documents for self-printed DB tickets, like your credit card or Personalausweis[49].)
+- Train/plane tickets (including verification documents for self-printed DB tickets.
+Check the List of accepted documents!
+[Was ist als Identifizierungskarte zugelassen?][41].)
 - Congress tickets (printed or digital. iOS passbook/wallet, PDF)
 - Passport or other kind of photo ID (Personalausweis)
 - Driver's license (even an international one)